 Traditionally, at weddings, dads get all the parental glory.
-But many couples want to include one or both of their mums in their wedding ceremony and are looking for ways to do this.
-If this is you, then you’ve come to the right place!
+But many couples want to include one or both of their mums in their wedding ceremony.
+If you’re looking for ways to include your mum in your wedding, then you’ve come to the right place!

 But first, a couple of caveats: